 What Type Of Fish Do I Need To Feed My Turtle?

 You can feed your turtle any fish.
 But I recommend that you give him feeder fish.
 They are inexpensive and have a high fecundity rate.
 This means that you can breed them in a separate tank and feed them to your turtle.
 Fishes like Oscars, Gar, and Rays are some examples of feeder fish.

 You can include other fish breeds in your turtle’s dining list like bluegills, bass, crappies, guppies, killifish, and platys.

 What Type Of Fish Should Your Turtle Avoid?

-Fishes like goldfish and wild feeder fish are some breeds of fishes that you should avoid giving to your turtle.
+Fishes like goldfish and wild feeder fish are some breeds of fish that you should avoid giving to your turtle.
 Other fishes like rosy red minnows, carp, gizzard shad, and feathered minnows need to be avoided too.